Get E-Book

 await handle.close();

-await fs.promises.rename(tempPath, targetPath);handle.sync() forces the kernel to flush the file's data and metadata to physical storage.
-After it returns, the data is on disk (assuming the disk isn't lying about having flushed - some drives have write caches that complicate this, but that's a hardware problem, not a software one).
+handle.sync() forces the kernel to flush the file's data and metadata to physical storage.
+After it returns, the data is on disk, assuming the disk is not lying about having flushed.
+Some drives have write caches that complicate this, but that is a hardware problem, not a software one.

-For maximum paranoia, also fsync the directory after the rename.
-The rename updates the directory's data (it changes a name-to-inode mapping), and that update also sits in the page cache until flushed.
-If power fails between the rename and the directory fsync, the rename might not persist.
+The rename updates directory data: the name-to-inode mapping.
+That update also sits in the page cache until flushed.
+If power fails between the rename and the directory sync, the rename might not persist.
+Opening and syncing directories works on common POSIX filesystems, including the Linux host used for this chapter's fact checks, but it is platform- and filesystem-dependent.
 Databases like SQLite and PostgreSQL do this.
-Most applications don't need to - the window for data loss is tiny, and the performance cost of syncing the directory on every write is high.
+Most applications don't need to pay the directory-sync cost on every small config write.